LeeMendelowitz/blog/content/parsing.md

     isinstance(int, type) # Returns True
     isinstance(int, object) # Returns True
     type(type) # Returns type.
 So type is an object of type type.
 Truth. type(object) # Returns type.
-So an object is an object of type type.
+So object is an object of type type.
 Mind blown.

 Since everything in Python is an object, you can treat them as such.
-This means you can store the types themselves in lists.
+This means you can store the types themselves in a list.

     :::python
     my_types = [int, float, str, dict]